carloscfgos1980/blog-aggregator/README.md

 go run . login - Exit with code 1 and print an error that a username is required. go run . login alice - should set the current user in the config file to "alice" (and not overwrite the DB string) Run and submit the CLI tests from the root of your project.

+# 2.1 Postgres

+PostgreSQL is a production-ready, open-source database.
+It's a great choice for many web applications, and as a back-end engineer, it might be the single most important database to be familiar with.

+How Does PostgreSQL Work?
+Postgres, like most other database technologies, is itself a server.
+It listens for requests on a port (Postgres' default is :5432), and responds to those requests.
+To interact with Postgres, first you will install the server and start it.
+Then, you can connect to it using a client like psql or PGAdmin.

+Install Postgres v15 or later. macOS with brew

+brew install postgresql@15

+Linux / WSL (Debian).
+Here are the docs from Microsoft, but simply:

+sudo apt update
+sudo apt install postgresql postgresql-contrib

+Ensure the installation worked.
+The psql command-line utility is the default client for Postgres.
+Use it to make sure you're on version 15+ of Postgres: psql --version

+(Linux only) Update postgres password: sudo passwd postgres

+Enter a password, and be sure you won't forget it.
+You can just use something easy like postgres.

+Start the Postgres server in the background
+Mac: brew services start postgresql@15
+Linux: sudo service postgresql start
+Connect to the server.
+I recommend simply using the psql client.
+It's the "default" client for Postgres, and it's a great way to interact with the database.
+While it's not as user-friendly as a GUI like PGAdmin, it's a great tool to be able to do at least basic operations with.
+Enter the psql shell:

+Mac: psql postgres
+Linux: sudo -u postgres psql
+You should see a new prompt that looks like this:

+postgres=#

+Create a new database.
+I called mine gator:
+CREATE DATABASE gator;

+Connect to the new database:
+\c gator

+You should see a new prompt that looks like this:

+gator=#

+Set the user password (Linux only)
+ALTER USER postgres PASSWORD 'postgres';

+For simplicity, I used postgres as the password.
+Before, we altered the system user's password, now we're altering the database user's password.

+Query the database
+From here you can run SQL queries against the gator database.
+For example, to see the version of Postgres you're running, you can run:

+SELECT version();

+You can type exit to leave the psql shell.

+**important**

+psql "postgres://carlosinfante:@localhost:5432/gator"

+goose postgres "postgres://carlosinfante:@localhost:5432/gator" up